dakon0/crypto-app-landing-vue/README.md

 # crypto-app-landing-vue

 ## About
-this project was my accestent task for a job interview.
+This project was my accestent task for a job interview.
 I was supposed to make app using given figma design.
 It was required to use Vue.js 3 with composition API.
 Also i had to use coinmakretcap API.

 ## Project setup
 ```